 Common network troubleshooting tools

-This article describes common networking tools that can help you to identify network connectivity issues for your server or website.
-Some of these tools are installed on your system by default, and some require installation.
+This article describes common networking tools that can help you identify network connectivity issues for your server or website.
+Some of these tools are installed on your system by default and some require installation.

 The following tools are installed on all Windows, Mac, and Linux operating systems and servers by default.

-Ping is a computer network administration utility that you can use to test how reachable a host is on an IP network.
-It also measures the amount of time that messages (or
+Ping is a computer network administration utility that you can use to test how reachable a host is on an Internet Protocol (IP) network.
+Ping also measures the amount of time that messages (or

 packets) take to travel from the origin host to a destination computer and back.